HippErger/JS411_fakeCars_withFireBase_projects/partFour.md

 The expected behavior is for a user to be able to click a heart icon and save that car to the database so when the user comes back they will be able to see their saved cars on the home page and a list of them in the dashboard.
 In general when it comes to adding a new feature you always want to start with the data this is called data driven design.

-1. When a user Signs up a new collection will be created called `userLikedCars`.
+1. A new collection will be created called `userLikedCars` When a user Signs up.
 This collection will hold the `userId` and an array of `likedCarsId`.
 Create a function that saves this `{ userId: userId, likedCarsId: []}` to the database on initial signing up.
 After that you should Sign up a new user and check the FireStore database to see if it worked.

 #### Clickable Icon for each Car On the Home page